-- (a) the associate's voting rights; - (b) the associate's ability or inability to dispose of the ESS interest; - (c) whether there is a real risk that the associate may lose the ESS interest: - (d) the associate's cost base for the ESS interest.
+- (b) the associate's ability or inability to dispose of the ESS interest; - (c) whether there is a real risk that the associate may lose the ESS interest: - (d) the associate's cost base for the ESS interest.

 Example 2: If the associate disposes of the ESS interest, the employee is taken to have disposed of the ESS interest instead.